-Debts Due to the Provincial Government
+Debts Due to the Provincial Government 46.

-- (a) Immediately notify the provincial employee concerned: - (b) Propose a method and schedule to recover the overpayment or surcharge; and - (c) Give the employee an opportunity to make representations about whether the proposed recovery is appropriate and/or the rate at which the recovery is proposed to be made. - (2) Where a mutually agreed proposal can not be reached, the matter will be immediately referred to the Commissioner of Labour or to the courts for consideration. - (3) Immediately upon mutual agreement being reached, as per subsection (1), or upon receiving a directive from the Commissioner of Labour or the courts, as per subsection (2) the full amount of the overpayment or surcharge will be debited to the staff advance of salary account code and a record made in the individual advance account in the subsidiary ledger.
+- (1) Whenever an overpayment (e.g. of salary) to a provincial employee is discovered, or when a provincial employee is surcharged, the Accounting Officer will: - (a) Immediately notify the provincial employee concerned; - (b) Propose a method and schedule to recover the overpayment or surcharge; and - (c) Give the employee an opportunity to make representations about whether the proposed recovery is appropriate and/or the rate at which the recovery is proposed to be made.

+- (2) Where a mutually agreed proposal can not be reached, the matter will be immediately referred to the Commissioner of Labour or to the courts for consideration. - (3) Immediately upon mutual agreement being reached, as per subsection (1), or upon receiving a directive from the Commissioner of Labour or the courts, as per subsection (2) the full amount of the overpayment or surcharge will be debited to the staff advance of salary account code and a record made in the individual advance account in the subsidiary ledger.
 The credit entry of this transaction will be to the account code in which the overpayment or surcharge occurred. - 47.
 (1) Where a mutually pre-agreed advance of salary has been made repayments shall commence in the pay period immediately following the pay period in which the advance of salary was made.
-The repayments shall be in equal instalments over a number of pay periods, until such time as the advance of salary is paid in full. - (2) Where an overpayment of salary to a provincial employee is discovered, or when a provincial employee is surcharged, repayments shall commence in the pay period immediately following the pay period in which the amount of the advance or surcharge is debited to the staff advance of salary account code, as per Section 46 (3).
-The repayments shall be in equal instalments over a number of pay periods, until such time as the advance of salary is paid in full. - (3) The regular repayment amount will not exceed one third, 1/3, of the gross salary payable to the direct provincial employee within a period.
+The repayments shall be in equal instalments over a number of pay periods, until such time as the advance of salary is paid in full.